sharc-lab/FPGA_ECE8893/2025_Spring/lab2/readme.md

 1. **No DRAM Partitioning**:
    - Avoid partitioning arrays in DRAM.
 2. **Place-and-Route Success**:
-   - Your design must be implementable and generate a valid bitstream.
+   - Your design must be implementable, i.e., can finish place and route.
 3. **Fixed Dimensions**:
    - Do not change `B`, `N`, `dk`, or `dv`.
 4. **Report Accurate Latency**: